AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "Vampires?
 You know about vampires?"
 I asked.

-He gave me a slow cautious nod before he added.
-"Only recently.
+He gave me a slow cautious nod before he added "Only recently.
 Well I never gave it much thought before, but yeah.
 We know vamps can do what we do.
 It's why we stay away from them.
 But Alex is working a job around vamps and they can't know his name, or that he's friends with me.
 So no Alex anything.
 You don't know me either."

 "Another reason I should just go."
 I said but I didn't get up.